 4-H Clubs in Catawba County

-4-H Clubs and Groups:
+Chartered 4-H Clubs and Groups:

-- D.I.G – Meets on the 2nd Thursday of the month at 6:30 p.m. at the Agricultural Resources Center.
+- D.I.G – Meets on the 2nd Thursday of the month at 6:00 p.m. at the Agricultural Resources Center.
 For youth ages 5 &older.
 New members are welcome.
 Program topic focus on gardening, junior master gardening, farm to fork (learn food prep with garden vegetables, fruit, herb, etc), nature, agricultural science, and more.
 Leader: Sue Stulpin, email@example.com

-- Juntos 4-H Club – Meets the 2nd and 4th Tuesday at 3:30 p.m. at St. Stephens High School.
-Programs on preparing for college, leadership, communication and community service.
+- Juntos 4-H Club – Clubs meet at St. Stephens High School, Challenger, and Arndt Middle School.
+Programs on preparing for college, leadership, STEM, and community service.
 Homework help and snacks, too.
 Families/students also participate in bilingual Juntos Family Nights and Academic Success Coaching.
-Contact Holly Ellwanger, SSHS teacher and Juntos Coordinator at firstname.lastname@example.org.
+Contact: Holly Ellwanger, Juntos Coordinator, firstname.lastname@example.org.

 Do you have an idea for another 4-H Club?
 Looking for a club in your area or one that fits your schedule?
 Contact Cooperative Extension at 828-465-8240 and let’s talk about how you can start a new 4-H Club.
 We offer special-interest, general interest and SPIN (special interest time limited) 4-H Clubs.